- Chart

 Disclaimers:

 This JSON output is for informational purposes only and does not constitute financial advice.
-Market share data is an approximation and can vary based on the reporting methodology and specific market segment.
-Financial figures are based on reported data and may be subject to revision.
+Data is based on publicly available information and may be subject to change.
+Market share percentages are estimates and may vary across different analyses.
 Past performance is not indicative of future results.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.